datapack-overflow/that-one-datapack/README.md

 # [Unnamed Datapack]

+## ℹ DATAPACK IS ARCHIVED FOR THE TIME BEING
+Reason for archival: Developer doesn't have time

 ### WARNING: Your world might heavily lag after installation of the datapack.
 Use with caution.
 ## What is this file for?
 This is the BLEEDING EDGE branch.
 World destruction/corruption is possible, so remember to back them up.